clulab/ConceptAlignment/README.md

 $ docker pull clulab/conceptalignment:1.0.0
 $ # Run the webapp.
 $ # If SuperMaaS is not available for indexing, skip its environment variable.
-$ docker run -it -p 9001:9001 --name conceptalignment -e secrets="password1|password2" clulab/conceptalignment:1.0.0
+$ docker run -it -p 9001:9001 --name conceptalignment -e secret="<secret_for_web_server>" -e secrets="password1|password2" clulab/conceptalignment:1.0.0
 $ # Include it otherwise.
-$ docker run -it -p 9001:9001 --name conceptalignment -e secrets="password1|password2" -e supermaas="http://localhost:8000/api/v1" clulab/conceptalignment:1.0.0
+$ docker run -it -p 9001:9001 --name conceptalignment -e secret="<secret_for_web_server>" -e secrets="password1|password2" -e supermaas="http://localhost:8000/api/v1" clulab/conceptalignment:1.0.0
 $ # In order to connect to SuperMaaS running in local Docker containers, it will be necessary to connect to their Docker network.
 $ docker run -it -p 9001:9001 --name conceptalignment --network supermaas_supermaas -e secrets="password1|password2" -e supermaas="http://localhost:8000/api/v1" clulab/conceptalignment:0.1.0
 $ # Access the webapp in a browser at http://localhost:9001.